 Tiny House Blogger Ryan Mitchell recently posted an anti-tiny house article that appeared elsewhere on the World Wide Web.

+His post specifically showcased the not only negative but often ignorant comments from that original article.
 He made the deliberate choice not to link to the original article, which was written with a tone of superiority and implied that tiny house builders are all just Unibombers waiting to happen.

 Here is the thing that I think many people seem to forget: We aren’t part of a tiny house army intent on taking away everyone’s 1,000 or larger square foot homes and replacing them all with tiny structures.

 Please don’t miss other exciting tiny homes – join our FREE Tiny House Newsletter!

 Why Tiny Homes ARE NOT For Everyone

 I have often made the mistake of allowing negative online comments to get to me.
 After an interview with the Huffington Post I was shocked by the precise type of negative comments feeling many of them were misdirected at best.
 If someone doesn’t like what I am doing that’s one thing but when someone tells me I am doing it wrong its kind of another.
 No one can tell anyone that their experience is incorrect or invalid, yet we have a culture where countless internet trolls do just that.
 And yes, if I am going to be a blogger I need to have some pretty thick skin – but beneath my skin is a real human with real feelings and it is a constantly struggle not to let the bullies win.

 So why do we keep allowing these individuals to have a voice in our community?
 In the world of instant internet communication there is no way to stop negative comments on our blogs.
 What we can control are our reactions.